savthe/rafor/README.md

 ```

 # Regression
-Decision tree regressor (`dt::Regressor`) and random forest regressor (`rf::Regressor`) expect
+Decision tree regressor (`rafor::dt::Regressor`) and random forest regressor (`rafor::Regressor`)
-the targets to be `f32`.
-By default regressors use Mse score for evaluating the split impurity.
+expect the targets to be `f32`.
+By default regressors use Mse score for evaluating the split
+impurity.

 Regressor interface is mostly similar to `Classifier`, please see examples folder.